ndabAP/vue-sails-example/README.md

 Router for the frontend.

 ## To do
-Password/Cookie en-/decryption, header token security, more tests, more multilingualism, file uploads, upgrading to Sails.js 1.0, mobile version
+Password en-/decryption, header token security, more tests, more multilingualism, file uploads, upgrading to Sails.js 1.0, mobile version